OHDSI/Themis/README.md

 •	**Themis:** Lack of a convention

-   o	Multiple places to store or represent a data element
+  -	Multiple places to store or represent a data element

-  o	Required data element not present at the source (example: year of birth)
+  -	Required data element not present at the source (example: year of birth)

-  o	Multiple data points for a field containing a single data element (example: multiple provider specialties)
+  -	Multiple data points for a field containing a single data element (example: multiple provider specialties)

-  o	General questions about how, where, when, why to store a data element
+  -	General questions about how, where, when, why to store a data element

-  o	Make recommendations to CDM & Vocab WGs
+  -	Make recommendations to CDM & Vocab WGs

 ## Topic Processing